-Florida Legislature amended the “Local Option Tourist Development Act”, to allow for collection and administration of tourist tax at the local level.
-The Osceola County Board of County Commissioners adopted an ordinance, which provides for the collection, and administration of the tourist tax, and charged the Tax Collector with the duty of collection and distribution.
+The Florida Legislature amended the “Local Option Tourist Development Act”, to allow for collection and administration of tourist tax at the local level.
+The Osceola County Board of County Commissioners adopted an ordinance which provides for the collection, and administration of the tourist tax, and charged the Tax Collector with the duty of collection and distribution.

 4. LOCAL BUSINESS TAX RECEIPT

-A Local Business Tax Receipt is a miscellaneous tax imposed by local government, in accordance with county ordinance, which also charges the Tax Collector with the responsibility of collection and disbursement of fees.
+A Local Business Tax Receipt is a miscellaneous tax imposed by local government in accordance with county ordinance, which also charges the Tax Collector with the responsibility of collection and disbursement of fees.
 The Local Business Tax Receipt grants the privilege of engaging in or managing a business.
 The fee for these licenses is $30.00 per year.
-The Local Business Tax Receipts expire September 30th each year, and are renewable each year, between July 7th and September 30th.
+The Local Business Tax Receipts expire September 30th each year, and are renewable each year between July 7th and September 30th.

 5. HUNTING AND FISHING LICENSE

-The Tax Collector serves as an agent of The Florida Fish & Wildlife Conservation Commission.
+The Tax Collector serves as an agent for The Florida Fish & Wildlife Conservation Commission.
 In this capacity, the Tax Collector is responsible for the sale of a variety of hunting and fishing permits.
-It is the Tax Collectors’ duty to collect all monies from these sales and maintain the records associated with these transactions.
+It is the Tax Collector’s duty to collect all monies from these sales and maintain the records associated with these transactions.
 Also, as an agent for The Department of Natural Resources, the Tax Collector handles the sale of saltwater fishing permits.

 6. DRIVER LICENSE